Kubernetes core concepts for Azure Kubernetes Service (AKS)

 When you create an AKS cluster, the following namespaces are available:

-- default - This namespace is where pods and deployments are created by default when none is provided.
+|default||Where pods and deployments are created by default when none is provided.
 In smaller environments, you can deploy applications directly into the default namespace without creating additional logical separations.
 When you interact with the Kubernetes API, such as with

-- kube-system - This namespace is where core resources exist, such as network features like DNS and proxy, or the Kubernetes dashboard.
+|kube-system||Where core resources exist, such as network features like DNS and proxy, or the Kubernetes dashboard.
 You typically don't deploy your own applications into this namespace.|

-|kube-public||Typically not used, but can be used for resources to be visible across the whole cluster, and can viewed by any users.
+|kube-public||Typically not used, but can be used for resources to be visible across the whole cluster, and can be viewed by any user.|

 For more information, see Kubernetes namespaces.